RasaHQ/rasa/docs/nlu/dataformat.rst

     recognize entities and related intents.
 Hence, you still need to provide intent & entity examples as part of your training data!

+.. _lookup-tables:

 Lookup Tables
 -------------
 Lookup tables in the form of external files or lists of elements may also be specified in the training data.
 The externally supplied lookup tables must be in a newline-separated format.
 For example, ``data/test/lookup_tables/plates.txt`` may contain

+# TODO: This is broken
 .. include:: ../../data/test/lookup_tables/plates.txt

 And can be loaded as: